 As Empress Of, she’s known for her commanding vocals and lyrical prowess, her brand of bilingual alt-pop R&B taking its cues from genre-bending artists like Imogen Heap and Bjork.
-Like these women, she’s not easy to categorise and I get the feeling she prefers it that way.
+Like these women, she’s not easy to categorise.
+I get the feeling she prefers it that way.

 After the release of her follow-up album Us late last year, Lorely’s star has been in steady ascension.
 She’s collaborated with the likes of Khalid, Dev Hynes, MØ, and DJDS, and is headed back to our shores soon to headline Tasmania’s preeminent arts, music, and culture festival, Dark Mofo.

-Unlike Me, which was recorded and produced entirely alone, Us is a meditation on the beauty of collaboration, focusing on themes like connection, love, and unity.
-Following the album’s release, Lorely made the move from New York back to her hometown of LA.
-And while Us is littered with references to the Big Apple—sitting on stoops, watching yellow cabs, sunbathing on rooftops and the like—in moving back home to LA, she’s found a more expansive sense of community.
+Unlike Me, which was recorded and produced entirely alone, Us is a meditation on the beauty of collaboration, focusing thematically on connection, love, and unity.
+Following the album’s release, Lorely made the move from New York back to her hometown of LA, and while Us is littered with Big Apple references—sitting on stoops, watching yellow cabs, sunbathing on rooftops—in moving back home, she’s found a more expansive sense of community.

 She’s reconnecting with her roots, collaborating with new friends, and living near her Mum, whose name is Queen.
 This is fitting, given Lorely’s fascination with powerful women.
 She’s always searching for stories of women who have forged their own path and defined their own version of femininity, something she endeavours to do through her music and sartorial choices.
 And if Us is anything to go by, Lorely’s right where she wants to be—defining herself on no one’s terms but her own.